 Have you noticed how much more invested athletes are in the process these days?
 They have their scheduled practices and games.
-They work with dietitians and go for physiotherapy appointments.
+They work with dietitians and a well-known physio center in Richmond Hill.
 They’ll check in with a sports psychologist and see a massage therapist to keep everything moving well.
 They’re all in and do whatever it takes.

 And that can be a great thing.

 The downside is when specialization happens too soon.
 Or turns into a situation that we are so focused on uncovering every last thing that could contribute to additional gains that we skip over the basics.

 An athlete doesn’t do any rolling, stretching, mobility work or cool downs and resets.
 Even if they are doing some of these things they start late, go through the motions or simply rush the process.
 The result is extra visits to the massage therapist to address what was skipped over in training.

 Or the athlete that doesn’t eat whole, fresh foods but is seeking out the best protein powder or weight gainer.
 I have nothing against supplements but this isn’t the place to start.

 There are more examples we could look at but you get the point.

 When we skip, or rush, the basics we end up having to come back and re-do or seek out another professional do something we could have addressed ourselves.